Pete-H-22/javascript-random-colour/README.md

-# php-random-colour
+# javascript-random-colour
-Script for generating random colours from the full hexadecimal range
+Script for generating random colours from the full RGB range